Polycademy/Console-Setup/Local DNS & Virtual Network Adapters.md

 127.0.0.1 *.dev
 ```

 This makes sure that any addresses with the `.dev` top level domain will route to localhost.
-To prove it try this:
+To prove it try this (after you have assigned 127.0.0.1 to standard ethernet adapters):

 ```
 nslookup random.dev